 First Financial Corporation Branch Optimization Plan

-/EIN News/ -- TERRE HAUTE, Ind., Oct.
-31, 2022 (GLOBE NEWSWIRE) -- First Financial Corporation (NASDAQ: THFF) (the “Company”) today announced plans to optimize its banking center network as part of a plan to improve operating efficiencies and accommodate changing customer preferences.
+TERRE HAUTE, Ind., Oct.
+31, 2022 (GLOBE NEWSWIRE) -- First Financial Corporation THFF (the "Company") today announced plans to optimize its banking center network as part of a plan to improve operating efficiencies and accommodate changing customer preferences.

 Subject to regulatory requirements, over the next two quarters the Company will close and consolidate seven of its seventy-two branches.